SteKoe/blog.stekoe.de/_posts/2016-02-17-spotlight-git-objects.md

 The first line of the commit object points to the tree object we have seen in the previous chapter.
 If one draws the different objects as a graph the result will look like as follows.

-{% include image.html file="2016-02-17-spotlight-git-objects/git-object-tree.svg" %}
+{% include image.html file="git-object-tree.svg" caption="Fig.1: Simple Git object tree" %}

 A more complex graph can be seen in the next figure which depicts two commits.
 The second commit points back to its previous commit using a parent-child association.
 As can be seen in the picture as well, the second commit introduces a new subfolder containing one file.
 This assumes, that a tree object can not just contain blobs but tree objects as well.

-{% include image.html file="2016-02-17-spotlight-git-objects/more-complex-git-object-graph.svg" %}
+{% include image.html file="more-complex-git-object-graph.svg" caption="Fig.2: Extended Git object tree" %}

 ## Conclusion
 In this blog post I have shown the main objects which are used by Git to track changes, files and their folders.